The USIDPC Rules for Entry & Performance

 A panel of judges will adjudicate each CD, DVD or video link.
 Winners of each of the divisions are invited to perform January 5-7, 2018 at The Broadmoor Hotel in Colorado Springs.

 Entry Fees (Amateur & Professional)

 To qualify for acceptance in the competition, each duo team must submit an application form, a CD/DVD of the selected duo work (or video link on application), and the non-refundable enrollment fee of $55 per performer.
 (Include only the names of the partners and the title of the composition on the CD/DVD).
 To enter in the Professional category (Level XI), entrant must make a living as a performer.
 Professional level entry fee is $150 per performer.

 Send only ONE check from the teacher payable to the USIDPC.
-Multiple checks will not be accepted.
-Applications received without the signature of each student, parent, and teacher will be denied.
-(Professional applicants are permitted to submit their own fee.)
+Professional applicants are permitted to submit their own fee.